October 4, 2023

 And dyspareunia can present in different ways: with initial penetration in some, with deeper penetration in others, after ejaculation for men… The point is, where there’s discomfort and pain, it’s hard to focus on the fun stuff, which means there’s less self-lubrication (for women), and the pelvic floor muscles will tighten (for both) – which just further compounds the discomfort.
 This also can lead folks to limit their sexual activity or avoid it altogether.
 And it should go without saying that there is a significant psychological toll of not being able to enjoy your funparts when you might like to.

-So – if “down there” is a no-go zone and you’d like it to be, considering talking to your MD and your pelvic PT about it today.
+So – if “down there” is a no-go zone and you’d like it to be, consider talking to your MD and your pelvic PT about it today.
 Trust us: you’re not alone in wondering if sex can ever be fun again — we work with these sorts of issues every day!
 And if your MD tells you to “have a glass of wine and relax” – ??
 Stop right there and go find a new MD immediately, because that answer does not take you and your concerns seriously, and demonstrates an utter lack of knowledge and respect for this condition.
-And yes, there are still doctors saying this sort of ridiculous nonsense in 2017.
+And yes, there are still doctors saying this sort of ridiculous nonsense in 2023.